mugithi/google-terraform-pytorch-tpu/README.md

 3. Seeds the NFS Share with training dataset specified GCS bucket
 4. Builds an XLA docker container with FAIRseq modules and pushes it to GCR
 5. Starts a GCE instance with FAIRsq Docker containers pre-loaded
-6. Mounts NFS share to FAIRseq Docker Containers
+6. TODO: Mounts NFS share to FAIRseq Docker Containers
-7. Manually or automatically kicks off RoBERTa training job
+6. TODO: Manually or automatically kicks off RoBERTa training job

 ### Diagram